huangbaixiang100/lncMamba/README.md

-# LncLocFormer
+# LncMamba

-**LncLocFormer** is a machine learning project designed for predicting the subcellular localization of long non-coding RNAs (lncRNAs).
+**LncMamba** is a machine learning project designed for predicting the subcellular localization of long non-coding RNAs (lncRNAs).
 It integrates several advanced components and provides an environment for training, testing, and visualizing the results of deep learning models.
 This project is based on Mamba2, and it includes various modules for model building, training, and visualization.

 ## Requirements